 Situated close to many Sussex and Kent cultural and garden hot spots, the Byre is ideally located for garden lovers, culture vultures and walkers.

 Wayside Byre is available furnished for short term lets – PLEASE CONTACT US.

+The gentle curves of the South Downs form the backdrop to Marchants Garden.
 Here, the neglected land has been transformed by Graham Gough and his wife Lucy Goffin into one of the most endearing and beautiful Nursery/Garden combinations in the country.
 Magazine articles abound as do television appearances testifying to its great reputation.

-The sensitively converted Byre is placed in an independent, quiet part of the garden which it overlooks.
+This sensitively converted building is placed in an independent, quiet part of the garden which it overlooks.
 Open plan with a solid oak floor throughout the space comprises kitchen, living and dining area and separate bedroom with connected bathroom.